bartoszmodelski/ebsl/src/Notes.md

 * Scheduler should return once all domains idle and queues are empty.
 * There should be a way to terminate the scheduler if needed.
+* Scheduler should not die when a thread outside the pool tries to schedule something.
+We should have an overflow queue, where those tasks can be pushed.